solidpixel/solidpixel.github.io/_posts/2022-04-22-astc_optimization.md

 Pareto optimizations
 --------------------

-When optimizing a lossy compressor we don't necessarily need to keep an identical compression output.
-The only hard requirement is that the changes made are a net "win" relative to the existing frontier.
+When optimizing a lossy compressor we don't need to keep identical image output because the user isn't expecting a specific output bit pattern anyway.
+The only hard requirement is that the changes give a net improvement relative to the existing frontier.

-During optimization it is often possible to find parts of the codec which simply do not justify their runtime cost.
-Removing these gives an absolute drop in image quality for a given compressor setting, but moves the modified codec to a new state-of-the-art position on the Pareto frontier.
+We have found many parts of the codec that do not justify their runtime cost.
+Removing these gives an absolute drop in image quality for that specific configuration, but moves the optimized codec to a new state-of-the-art position on the Pareto frontier.

 ![Pareto frontier improvement]({{ "../../../assets/images/optimize/Picture3.png" | relative_url }}){:.center-image}

 While this seems like a loss for image quality, it is important to remember that this isn't a zero-sum game.
-It is nearly always possible for a user to use a more thorough search quality to recover the lost quality.
-As long as that is less expensive than the gained performance, the overall frontier advances.
+With a highly configurable compressor like astcenc we can increase the search depth elsewhere, and as long as that is less expensive than the performance the optimization gained, the overall frontier advances.

 ![Pareto frontier improvement]({{ "../../../assets/images/optimize/Picture1.png" | relative_url }}){:.center-image}

-The only case where this argument isn't true is for the highest quality end of the compression spectrum.
-If we remove options that impact the best quality mode there isn't a "better quality" option that can be used to recover any losses.
-We are therefore more careful with search-space reductions that impact the top-end, as that is quality permanently lost to the void.
+The only case where this argument isn't true is for the highest quality configuration.
+If we remove options that impact the best quality mode there isn't a "better quality" option that can be used to recover any quality losses.
+We are therefore more careful with search-space reductions that impact the high quality modes, as that is quality permanently lost to the void.

 Optimizing along the frontier
 =============================

-Most of the optimizations to the algorithms and heuristics the compressor uses are about trying to manage the amount of the encoding space searched.
-If we can reduce the amount of encoding space searched then that's a direct performance win, as we do much less work.
+Most of the optimizations to the compressor have been about trying to manage the amount of encoding space that is searched during compression.
+Intelligently reducing the search space is direct performance win, as the compressor needs to do much less work testing encodings for suitability.

-The downside is that heuristics that cull search-space are never perfect; we will sometimes guess wrong and skip encodings that would have given the best result.
-However, as long as the quality loss is sufficiently low that we end up on the right side of the Pareto frontier then it's usually a good change to make.
+However, the downside is that heuristics that cull search space are never perfect.
+We will sometimes guess wrong and skip encodings that would have given a better result.
+As long as the quality loss is sufficiently low that we end up on the right side of the Pareto frontier, then these have usually proven to be good changes to make.

-Static search-space reduction
+Static search space reduction
 -----------------------------

 The biggest changes I made to the compressor were those that simply removed